top of page

 Jane is married to Jim Treyens.
 They share a love of reading, traveling and choral music.
 Together, they have three grown children: Dan, a fisheries biologist and whitewater enthusiast; Beckie, a renewable energy and energy efficiency expert; and Marc, a network administrator with a passion for community service.

-They share their home with Coco, a 1-year-old Javanese.
+They share their home with Coco, a 1-year-old Havanese.

 Our Associate Priest